Skip to main content

 Introduction

-We take this opportunity to celebrate and reflect on the progress and achievements the journal has made as a result from our editorial board members, reviewers and authors – and also to share what our priorities are for the future.
+What started as a trailblazing journal in 2005 has grown to a top-tier wildfire science journal.
+Therefore, we would like to take this opportunity to celebrate and reflect on the progress and achievements Fire Ecology has made with the unwavering support of its editorial board members, reviewers and authors over the years; and to share what our priorities are for the future.

-• Fire Ecology Chats is a collection of podcasts that discuss the origins, results, and implications of papers published in the journal Fire Ecology.
+A special mention goes to the Fire Ecology Chats collection of podcasts that discuss the origins, results, and implications of papers published in the journal.

 From article views to impact, research published in Fire Ecology is getting noticed…